metafates/pictura/README.md

 mkdir mywalls
 cd mywalls

-# This will initialize pictura and create `Wallpapers` folder
+# This will initialize pictura and create `wallpapers` folder
 # See `pictura init --help` for more info
 pictura init

 # Add some wallpapers
 mv oldwalls/* Wallpapers

-# Dirs inside `Wallpapers` will be treated as categories
+# Dirs inside `wallpapers` will be treated as categories
 mkdir Wallpapers/Nature
 mv oldwalls/*forest* Wallpapers/Nature